YangHan101/CarND-MPC-Project/Motion Predictive Controller.md

 In order to compensate for the latency dt is chosen to be 0.1s.

 A larger N allows estimations to more into the future.
 However it takes more time to compute.
-So I chose to make N = 50
+So I chose to make N = 10.
+It seems to work pretty well.

 ### Description of waypoint preprocessing